On higher scissors congruence: Proof of the main theorem

 For each $D$ separately, the space of such maps is clearly contractible.
 Also, if $D \subseteq D'$, then $\cap_{i,k} D_{i,k} \subseteq \cap_{i,k} D'_{i,k}$.
 So when we pass to a larger face, the subspace where it must be sent is also enlarged, never shrunk.

-We prove weak contractibility of the whole space by showing that any sphere $S^{m-1}$ of introspective maps can be extended to a disc $D^m$ of introspective maps.
-We do this by inducting up the cells of the triangulation $\cup_j Q_j$.
+We prove weak contractibility of the whole space by showing that any sphere $S^{m-1}$ of apartment-like maps can be extended to a disc $D^m$ of apartment-like maps.
+We do this by induction on the cells of the triangulation $\cup_j Q_j$.
 When adding a new cell $D$, we aim to specify a map